tc39/proposal-eventual-send/README.md

 This proposal adds *eventual-send* operations to JavaScript Promises, to express invocation of operations on potentially remote objects.
-We introduce the notion of a *handled Promise*, whose handler can provide alternate eventual-send behavior.
+We introduce the notion of a *delegated Promise*, whose handler can provide alternate eventual-send behavior.
 These mechanisms, together with weak references, enable the creation of remote object communications systems, but without committing to any specific implementation.
 In particular, this proposal